 How it works

 Through leading Science Technology Engineering Art and Mathematics clubs, volunteering professionals provide practical support to cultivate the students designs and empower the young to implement sustainable solutions.

 The programme provides a learning experience in sustainable and international development.
 As well as promoting the conservation of resources and materials, through building the play areas with sustainable materials, resources and manufacturing methods.

 Creative Design, science and technology project conducted over workshops over 12 weeks.

-First 8 weeks are conducted in UK primary school.
-Weeks 5-12 to be conducted in UK Secondary school.
-Children in primary school year 5 and 6 combined to secondary school in year 8 and 9, and are given the opportunity to design a play area in collaboration with schools based in the disadvantaged community where the play area will be built.
+Children in primary school in year groups between the ages of 9-11 are given the opportunity to design a play area in collaboration with schools based in the disadvantaged community where the play area will be built.